kriskowal/q/README.md

 rejected.

-## ``wait(...objects)``

-Returns a promise for the fulfilled value of the first object when all of the objects have been fulfilled, or the rejection of the first object to be rejected from left to right.

-## ``join(...objects, callback(...objects))``
+## ``fail(promise, callback())``

-Returns a promise for the value eventually fulfilled by the return value of the callback, or the rejection of the first object to be rejected from left to right.
-If and when all of the variadic object arguments have been fulfilled, the callback is called with the respective fulfillment values variadically.
+Accepts a promise and captures rejection with the callback, giving the callback an opportunity to recover from the failure.
+If the promise gets rejected, the return value of the callback resolves the returned promise.
+Otherwise, the fulfillment gets forwarded.

 ## ``fin(promise, callback())``